 Computer games represent the ultimate display of technological expertise and artistic expression.
 Games push the boundaries of hardware and software design, transform art into living visual media , provide a rich foundation for interactive storytelling and offer a new depth of experience that integrated with sound and music.
 Game that embrace the balance between these elements open up new worlds and in these worlds the designers and developers dictate the rules.

 The Digital Games category is designed to recognize and reward teams that have worked hard to produce a functional game, that enriches our lives by challenging and entertaining us.
 Teams or individuals can enter complete games, written in any language and designed to run on any platform.
 A completed game is considered at least one playable level with a start and end screen.
 Games will be judged based on all aspects of computer gaming, but most importantly how these games come together into a final product.

-Games entered into the Game Showcase will be further divided into three judging categories:
+Games entered into the Game Showcase will be further divided into two judging categories:

 - Original Works Traditional - 2D or 3D Games